Savu-Vlad/Physics-Graph-/README.md

 1. **Start the app** with `./run.sh`
 2. **Load your data**
    - Click **Browse CSV → Load**, or
    - Paste your own values into the box (CSV-style or space-separated)
+   - First line is for axis names!!
 3. **Choose polynomial order**
    - Default = 1 (linear)
    - Try 2 or 3 for curved fits